winterashleygayle/winterashleygayle.github.io/_posts/2026-02-16-year-of-the-fire-horse.md

 ## Are there any indigenous teachings that can be taught or pulled from this?
-Shamaism, Native American or any other cultures besided the Chinese Zodiac?
+Shamanism, Native American or any other cultures besided the Chinese Zodiac?

 Yes, but with care.